 Small blood vessels – such as those in the eye – are especially vulnerable to poor blood sugar (blood glucose) control.
 An overaccumulation of glucose and/or fructose damages the tiny blood vessels in the retina.
 During the initial stage, called nonproliferative diabetic retinopathy (NPDR), most people do not notice any change in their vision.
 Early changes that are reversible and do not threaten central vision are sometimes termed simplex retinopathy or background retinopathy.Age /sex prevalence of diabetic retinopathy

-Diabetic retinopathy develops in the later ages of life of individual who suffer from diabetes from long time.
+Diabetic retinopathy develops in the later ages of life of individuals who suffer from diabetes for long time.